-When you want to find books in the Trent Library, search TOPCAT (the Library Catalogue).
-There's an online tutorial available to learn about TOPCAT.
+To find books in the Trent Library, search the Library Catalogue.
+There's an online tutorial available to learn about the Library Catalogue.

 Use a keyword search to find items on a topic.
-To improve your results, use a "Power Search" and truncate your terms.
+To improve your results, use an "Advanced Search".

 The call number section for Philosophy is B - BD (3rd Floor Bata):

 The Library Catalogue uses LCSH (subject headings) in most records, to help us identify items of interest.
 Philosophy is a subject term, which can be made more specific by adding a time period or geogrphical location.
 Examples: